unfoldingWord/uw-content-validation/README.md

 Still unfinished (in rough priority order):

+1. Get checks of new formats working again (in `newFormat` branches)
+1. The `suggestion` mechanism is working, but more suggestions need to be created
+1. Consider moving `cutoffPriorityLevel` from `processingOptions` to `checkingOptions`
 1. Checking of general markdown and naked links (esp. in plain text and markdown files)
 1. Work through all [Issues](https://github.com/unfoldingWord/uw-content-validation/issues)
 1. Work through all `ToDo`s in code